-Of all the signs of paranormal activity, unexplainable sightings are one of the strongest indicators that something otherworldly is happening.
+Signs of paranormal activity often include unexplainable sightings as one of the strongest indicators that something otherworldly is happening.
 You may catch a movement just beyond your line of sight, or even see strange mists, unexplained smoke, and other visual cues.

 Strange sightings are only the tip of the iceberg.
 There are many other examples of possible paranormal activity.